 Not all ordinary votes have been counted yet, those votes received on the last morning will still be in transit to the Electoral Officer.
-Progress results are expected to be available on Saturday 8 October from 2pm as reconciliations and quality assurance checks are completed.
 Results could change.

 2. Preliminary Results

 All ordinary voting papers have been received and counted, but not all special votes.
 These will be announced later on Saturday evening or Sunday after the last ordinary voting papers that were delivered to Council offices prior to the close of voting have been received and processed.
 Results could change.